ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse_1.md

 3. [Analyse and visualise data using the tidyverse](#tidyverse)
 4. [Create a reproducible report using Markdown](#markdown)

+{% capture callout %}
-__All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-Ghent).
-Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__
+All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-Ghent).
+Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.
+{% endcapture %}
+{% include callout.html content=callout colour=alert %}

 ![Coding Club logo]({{ site.baseurl }}/assets/img/tutorials/tidyverse_1/CodingClub_logo2.png)